spcourse/shakespeare/shakespeare-short/contents.md

     and,-11625.61
     the,-14325.99

+The word 'mephistophilis' has a high score, meaning that it characterizes Shakespeare's texts very well, whereas the word 'the' has a very low score, meaning that it is not at all specific to Shakespeare's texts.

 ### The program

 You will need to do this in a couple of steps:

 1. Tokenize each text file (convert into a list of cleaned-up lowercase words).
-2. For each text file create a dictionary with the frequency of each word in the file.
-We call such a dictionary a bag of words (bow).
+2. For each text file, create a dictionary with the frequency of each word in the file.
+We call such a dictionary a Bag-of-Words (BoW).
-3. Merge the two bow-dictionaries into one.
+3. Merge the two BoW-dictionaries into one.
 4. Read the word frequencies from `unigram.csv` into a word frequency dictionary.
 5. Use the bow and word frequency dictionary to create a dictionary containing the score for each word, using the metric described in the next section.
 6. Sort the word scores and write to a file.

 ### The score

 We want the final scores to reflect how typical the word is for Shakespeare.
-For example the word 'littlewit' is typical for Shakespearean texts as he uses it frequently, but it is not a common word in English, so this should receive a high score.
+For example, the word 'littlewit' is typical for Shakespearean texts as he uses it frequently, but it is not a common word in English, so this should receive a high score.
 Whereas 'table' should receive a low score, because even though Shakespeare has undoubtedly used this word frequently, it is not particularly unique to his works.

-A metric called Term Frequency - Inverse Document Frequency (**TF-IDF**) perfectly captures these intuitions, but can not be directly applied to our case so we will create our own metric that is loosely based on TF-IDF.
+A metric called Term Frequency - Inverse Document Frequency (**TF-IDF**) perfectly captures these intuitions, but cannot be directly applied to our case, so we will create our own metric that is loosely based on TF-IDF.

-The score will be based on how often the word appears in our sample texts ($$\textrm{count}$$) and the frequency of the word in the English language ($$\textrm{freq}$$) as given by `unigram.txt`.
+The score will be based on how often the word appears in our sample texts ($$\textrm{count}$$) and the frequency of the word in the English language ($$\textrm{freq}$$) as given by `unigram.csv`.
 The $$\textrm{score}$$ of the word is given by:

 $$
 \textrm{score}_\textrm{word} = \textrm{count}_\textrm{word} * ln(\frac{50}{\textrm{freq}_\textrm{word}})